 Research in the department reflects the various disciplines represented and concentrates on problems relevant to the causes, diagnosis and treatment of problems affecting companion animals and horses.
-The department offers residencies in Small Animal Medicine, Small Animal Surgery, Neurology, Radiology, Primary Care, Equine Internal Medicine, Equine Surgery and Anesthesia.
+The department offers residencies in Small Animal Medicine, Small Animal Surgery, Neurology, Radiology, Primary Care, Equine Internal Medicine, Equine Surgery, Clinical Pharmacology and Anesthesia.
 We also offer MS and PhD degrees with a variety of emphases.

 We welcome you to our departmental section with the MSU College of Veterinary Medicine web site.
 If you would like more information, please contact us.